Are summer hours good for businesses working remotely?

 The answer depends on the nature of the business.

 If your business tends to slow down in the summer months, giving your remote employees the chance to work fewer hours without reducing their pay or their standing may boost morale.
-Since your staff are not on site, it won’t lower your overhead, but it could make your employees more productive when they clock in for work.
+Since your staff are not on site, it may not lower your overhead much, but it could make your employees more productive when they clock in for work.

 Can I limit which remote employees may work summer hours?